Helpful Tips and Reminders for Highly Sensitive Survivors of a Narcissistic Parent

 4. Guilt, shame, and doubt are thoughts and feelings from elsewhere to be ignored.
 Ignoring your "inner critic" is hard to do because it feels like it's your "self" telling you these negative messages so you think it must be true.
 But these messages and feelings are not from your true self--they are incorrect beliefs from surviving your N parent which you have internalized!
 You can learn to recognize them and identify them as your "inner critic" which you must ignore.
 It is not the truth!
 Your inner critic is WRONG about you.
 Most often the exact opposite is true.
 When you become conscious of your "inner critic" you can over-ride your thoughts with positive affirmations such as "I love and approve of myself".
 Getting in the habit of catching yourself when you are unconsciously beating yourself up will change your life!
 When you can stop your negative thoughts and know and believe that they aren't true, your true purpose and compassionate self will begin to emerge.
 This is not easy and this leads into my next tip.
 Sometimes you must get help from a safe person you can trust fully to grieve and let out the pain from your abused inner child before you can begin to change these negative beliefs about yourself.

 5. Consider reaching out and getting help.
 If you are projecting bouts of anger and despair onto your loved ones and are confused about why this is happening, it helps to understand the roots of this confusing pattern.
 In inner child grief work, this is called "transference" and is a very important and necessary part of the healing process.
 It is as if you must pull the other person into the drama of the original feelings from childhood so that you can process these feelings and heal them in the present day.
 Post traumatic stress (PTSD) is the eruption of past unresolved childhood pain into your relationships in the present.
 If you don't understand what is happening it can wreak havoc on your present relationships.
 But if you work this out with a skilled licensed counselor that you fully trust, you can learn to understand your feelings as they come up and you will not need to act on them.
 You can learn how if you are able to display the out-of-control feelings with this safe person who is able to stay impartial and unaffected and still be compassionate even to angry or blaming projections.
 Depending on the severity of the abuse and the transference symptoms, look for an experienced counselor or coach with knowledge of inner child healing and are humanistic in their approach.
-As a coach I can only help clients with only mild symptoms of post traumatic stress. --I have experience with this as I not only worked through my own transference and projections with a therapist but also because my husband and I worked through our projections and transference from our childhoods onto each other to the point of overcoming our co-dependence issues.
+As a coach I can only help clients with mild symptoms of post traumatic stress. --I have experience with this as I not only worked through most of my own transference and projections with a therapist but also because my husband and I worked through most of our projections and transference from our childhoods onto each other to the point of overcoming most of our co-dependence issues.
 We were able to do this because of our deep trust in each other and because of my training, my own self-growth which had to happen first, and my knowledge about healthy communication skills, grieving our losses, and what constitutes healthy boundaries.

 As a highly sensitive person who survived an N parent, you can learn techniques to love yourself and heal your childhood wounds so that you can have the peace of mind and confidence in yourself that you DESERVE.
 I hope that my tips have been comforting to you.
 You are a special highly sensitive soul and your healing is necessary so your God-given gifts and true self can be actualized and all your dreams can come true.
 You survived a N parent--be kind to yourself!
 Now is your time for healing.

-(This article was originally written as a post on my blog--to read more informative posts of this nature please click here to go to my blog=>HopeHealingHaven.com or click on the word "BLOG" on the task bar above.)
+This article was originally written as a post on my blog--to read more informative posts of this nature please click here to go to my blog=>HopeHealingHaven.com or click on the word "BLOG" on the task bar above.)

 Sort by Oldest first